studio-workshop/.github/profile/README.md

-# 🎨 Welcome to Studio Workshop!
+# Welcome to Studio Workshop! 👋✨
-🛠️ Where imagination becomes play
+Imagine.
+Build.
+Play 💡🛠️🎮

-We build bold, creative Roblox experiences—from epic adventures to jaw-dropping challenges.
-Our mission?
-To spark fun, fuel creativity, and keep players coming back for more.
+We make a variety of Roblox games — from cozy hangouts to unexpected adventures.
+Every project is built to spark curiosity, reward discovery, and give players something worth returning to.